Assistant District Attorney (Entry Level)

 - maturity (e.g., empathy, good judgment, strong work ethic)

 - interpersonal and teamwork skills

-Each seat in the Fall class is highly competitive.
+Each seat is highly competitive.
 All applications are thoroughly reviewed, and successful candidates will undergo three rounds of interviews as follows:

 - Initial Interview with a senior-level Assistant District Attorney from the Hiring Committee.